Do you need to prepare for an assurance assessment?

 We don't provide past papers or endorse any courses.
 But we advise that you to read the information on the instruments that will comprise your assessment and about how you will be assessed so that you know what to expect.

-You will be assessed against the standards described in the our core guidance, Good medical practice.
-You should be familiar with this publication and the explanatory guidance.
+You will be assessed against the standards described in our core guidance, Good medical practice.
+You should be familiar with this publication and the more detailed guidance.
 We provide some online resources to help build your understanding of our guidance, which you may find helpful.

 You should also be familiar with the laws, regulations and guidelines relevant to your work.
 However, the assessment process focuses on your ability to apply knowledge to the care of patients rather than how well you can remember and recite facts.

 You don't need to bring anything with you to the assessment, although we do recommend you bring something to keep yourself occupied during the breaks (and don’t forget your reading glasses).
 You can't take reference material or devices into any tests.
 For some tests you will be provided with reference material eg a BNF (British National Formulary), growth chart or set of normal values.